-Laurel Road gets an “A-” from the Better Business Bureau.
+Laurel Road gets an “A” from the Better Business Bureau.
 KeyBank, the company that provides Laurel Road’s loans, gets an “A+.”
-The score is calculated through the company’s complaint history and how it responds to complaints.
+The score is calculated using the company’s complaint history and how it responds to complaints.

-How to apply for a loan for Laurel Road
+How to apply for a loan with Laurel Road

 If you’re applying for student loan refinancing, here’s what the application process will look like, according to Laurel Road:

-- Initially answer a few questions and authorize a soft credit pull to determine your estimated rates (which are preliminary and are subject to change under underwriting review).
+- Initially answer a few questions and authorize a soft credit pull to determine your estimated rates (which are preliminary and subject to change upon underwriting review).